carla-simulator/carla/Docs/benchmark_creating.md

 Both modules are abstract classes that must be redefined by the user.

-In the following code excerpt is a example on how to apply a agent benchmark
+The following code excerpt is
+an example on how to apply a agent benchmark

     agent = Forward()
     experiment_suite = Basic()